SalishSeaCast/docs/storm_surges/tools.rst

 ~~~~~~~~~~~~~~~~~

 In a year with many storm surges, the harmonic analysis may result in over predicted constituents due to the large surges.
-As such, before the harmonic analysis is perfomed, we filter the time series by applying a Doodson tide filter (Parker, 2007) and we remove periods with large non-tidal energy.
+As such, before the harmonic analysis is performed, we filter the time series by applying a Doodson tide filter (Parker, 2007) and we remove periods with large non-tidal energy.
 The harmonic analysis is then applied to the filtered time series.

 Long Period Constituents
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In a harmonic analysis, long period constituents (Sa, Ssa, etc) in this region are often contaminated by non-tidal energy due to seasonal meteoroligcal events.
+In a harmonic analysis, long period constituents (Sa, Ssa, etc) in this region are often contaminated by non-tidal energy due to seasonal meteorological events.
 We would like to represent this seasonal variability in our residual forcing.
 As such, we do not include long period constituents in our tidal predictions.

 Constituents with low signal to noise ratio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~